 While we may all be tempted to attempt the old business adage of throwing spaghetti at a wall and seeing what sticks, success in public relations requires an extensive discovery and planning phase in order to be both successful and measureable.
 After all, how can you truly measure your success if you haven’t clearly communicated and agreed with your client (or business partners) on the goals and strategy behind your efforts?
 A well-crafted public relations plan establishes goals, measureable objectives, strategies and supporting tactics to keep everyone on track.
-While each fashion PR publicist/agency tends to haver her own unique way to putting a PR plan together, the components are similar.
-The following series of steps provide an easy-to-use outline to customize your own fashion PR plan.
+While each agency owner or freelance publicist tends to haver her own unique way to putting a PR plan together, the components are similar.
+The following series of steps provide an easy-to-use outline to customize your own PR plan.

 Where does your brand fit in the marketplace?
 Who is your target customer and what does she care about?
 What are your competitors doing?
 What publications, blogs and events are a fit with your brand?
 First up, research.
 There are two avenues to getting the answers you seek, primary and secondary research.
 Secondary research consists of collecting data that has already been published.
 You might find statistics relevant to consumer purchasing behavior or emerging trends in a publication like AdAge or Women’s Wear Daily.
 Primary research means going out and doing research on your own – a quick survey of previous customers (social media is great for this), friends and family can all be used to help you better your brand positioning.
 Then, writing up your findings in a brief Executive Summary to kick off your plan.